dexturr/ember-cli-dead-class-finder/README.md

 This addon exposes a new command:

 ```
-ember class-coverage-gate --ususedClasses=0 --stylelessClasses=0
+ember class-coverage-gate --usused-classes=0 --styleless-classes=0
 ```

 these parameters both default to zero but can be customized to suit your use case.
-You can also pass the path to the report file in through `--reportPath`.
+You can also pass the path to the report file in through `--report-path`.
 This errors if the number of classes found is above the thresholds set.
+Use `--help` with the command for more details.

 ## Create a passthrough when intercepting all ajax requests in tests